juhp/koji-tool/README.md

 `koji-tool install systemd`: will try to install or update to the newest rpm packages from koji.

-`koji-tool builds --package firefox -L -s complete`: shows the last successful build with a url and other details.
+`koji-tool builds -L -s complete firefox`: shows the last successful build with a url and other details.

 ## Commands